jfremond/snow-crash/level11/resources/walkthrough.md

 	cat level11.lua
 	```

-6. __Observation__ (Guest): the previous command reveals that the `level11.lua` file
+6. __Observation__ (Guest): the previous command reveals that the `level11.lua` file is a Lua script
-	contains a Lua script that listens on `localhost:5151` and asks for a password upon connection.
+	that listens on `localhost:5151` and asks for a password upon connection.
 	Then the script hashes the provided password with a custom `hash` function, and compares
 	the result with a hardcoded hash value.
 The interesting part is that the `hash` function
-	invokes shell commands via the `io.popen` function, which is a security risk.
-And because
+	invokes shell commands via the `io.popen` function, which is a security vulnerability.
-	it passes the user input directly to the shell, and unquoted, it is possible to inject
+	And because it passes the user input directly to the shell, and unquoted,
-	shell commands.
+	it is possible to inject shell commands.
 	```lua
 	#!/usr/bin/env lua